 - Best Nightlife – The House of Rock

-- Best All-Around Accommodation – Double Tree by Hilton Corpus Christi Beachfront
+- Place to stay – Double Tree by Hilton Corpus Christi Beachfront

 1. South Texas Botanical Gardens and Nature Center